ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ~~~~
 {:dataflow #dataflow title="Conceptual Data Flow"}

 The text below summarizes the activities conducted by the roles illustrated in {{dataflow}}.
+Roles are assigned to entities.
+Entities are often system components {{RFC4949}}, such as devices.
+As the term device is typically more intuitive than the term entity, device is often used as a illustrative synonym for entity throughout this document.

-An Attester creates Evidence that is conveyed to a Verifier.
+The Attester role is assigned to entities that creates Evidence that is conveyed to a Verifier.

-A Verifier uses the Evidence, any Reference Values from Reference Value Providers, and any Endorsements from Endorsers,
+The Verifier role is assigned to entities that uses the Evidence, any Reference Values from Reference Value Providers, and any Endorsements from Endorsers,
 by applying an Appraisal Policy for Evidence to assess the trustworthiness of the Attester.
 This procedure is called the appraisal of Evidence.

-Subsequently, the Verifier generates Attestation Results for use by Relying Parties.
+Subsequently, the Verifier role generates Attestation Results for use by Relying Parties.

 The Appraisal Policy for Evidence might be obtained from the Verifier Owner via some protocol mechanism,
 or might be configured into the Verifier by the Verifier Owner,
 or might be programmed into the Verifier,
 or might be obtained via some other mechanism.

-A Relying Party uses Attestation Results by applying its own
+The Relying Party role is assigned to entities that uses Attestation Results by applying its own
 appraisal policy to make application-specific decisions, such as authorization decisions.
 This procedure is called the appraisal of Attestation Results.